 Ian McArdle obtained his undergraduate degree in Biological Sciences from King's College London in 2003.
 He subsequently worked at Cancer Research UK, where he administered project grant applications and was involved in the development of their online grant application system (AMS).
 He has worked in the Imperial College Research Office since 2006.
-He has been heavily involved in various major research system projects, including the InfoEd implementation, the ICIS R12 upgrade and designing reporting tools that link numerous research management datasets.
+He has been heavily-involved in various major research system projects, including the implementations of Worktribe, InfoEd, and PPMS; the ICIS R12 upgrade; various College restructures and designing reporting tools that link numerous research management datasets.
 He subsequently delivered tailored strategic-level dashboards that merge data from a variety of different internal and external data sources.
 Ian is currently involved in exploring and delivering innovative research management information to senior stakeholders within the College.
 More information on the Research Office's research management information provision is available on our MI webpage.
-Ian’s team supports and administers the College’s key research funding management systems – InfoEd and Oracle Grants.
+Ian’s team supports and administers the College’s key research management systems – Worktribe, Oracle Grants, and PPMS as well as the relevant elements of College reporting tools - BIEE, Discoverer and Report2Web.

 Ian has been involved in a number of national projects and committees: